Btylrob/APIKitten/README.md

 ![Colored ASCII Art](demo/image.png)
 # What is it?

- A Golang CLI that I built over the weekend to solve my problem of storing API Keys on photo apps or other easily compromisable applications.
+ APIKitten is an open-source command line program that I built over the weekend to solve my problem of storing API keys in compormisable applications.

- Non-technical user frinedly install and run!

- API Kitten uses [Advanced Encryption Standard (AES) library](https://pkg.go.dev/crypto/aes) to encrypt and decrypt entered keys.
+ This CLI helps store and retrieve api keys using diffrienetial password protection and [AES Go library](https://pkg.go.dev/crypto/aes) to encrpyt sensitive data...

 ## Installation